Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 + Needs to appeal to an audience.
 It appeals to people that want to buy phones and accessories for their phones.

-+ Website needs to atleast look like it sells phones, accessories and similar services.
++ Website needs to at least look like it sells phones, accessories and similar services.
 The website looks like it sells these things with buttons that say buy and a basket page and checkout page

 + Website needs to contain the company name (ICUPhones).